Ricardosgeral/relier-web/README.md

 ### 2 - Install [Docker](https://docs.docker.com/) (CE - Community edition)

-Since Pandas and numpy libraries (that use C dependencies) are used in the app, the app needs to be deployed as a Docker container.
+The app uses Pandas and Numpy (Python libraries that use C dependencies), so it needs to be deployed as a Docker container.
 For more info look [here](https://devcenter.heroku.com/articles/python-pip#scientific-python-users) and [here](https://devcenter.heroku.com/articles/python-c-deps).
+To install Docker CE just copy and past the three following commands:

     $ sudo apt-get update

     $ sudo apt-get install \